1999AZZAR/body_kinematics/LOGGING_CODES.md

 When adding new compact logging codes:

-1. Choose a 2-3 letter prefix (e.g., VFF, LFT, IMU)
+1. Choose a 2-3 letter prefix (e.g., VFF, LFT, SEN)
 2. Use colon separator: `PREFIX:value1,value2,value3`
 3. Document in this file with parameter explanations
 4. Add inline comment in code: `// PREFIX: description`